 Imagine this: every day, for a year or more, you will be able to immerse yourself in the Korean culture.
 You will learn more about their language, food, fashion, music, nightlife, and even their lifestyle.
 We can go on and on, but first, how exactly can you do this?

 There are two options: work or study in Korea.
 The first one’s pretty self-explanatory.
 Look for jobs in Korea that suit your interest and qualifications, and just go there.
-On the other hand, to pursue “K-studies”, here’s a list of things you should know if you want to apply for colleges and universities in South Korea.
+On the other hand, to pursue “K-studies”, here’s a list of things you should know if you want to apply for colleges and universities, and study in South Korea.

 College is balancing act between studying and partying